pollyBe/Kinopoisk-clone/Kinopoisk-clone/README.md

 # KinoGo-clone

 ## This app is realized on React with using Redux-toolkit
+## API https://kinopoiskapiunofficial.tech was used as a db
 ### Some words of what can you see here:
-- search by film title and pagination
+- search by keyword
-- page for one single movie woth its information
+- pages with films collections
+- pages with information about the movie, and with information about an actor
-- sorting (by year and type:movie, series, episode, game)
+- sorting (by year and type:movie, series, TV-Shows)
+- pagination